 Additional academic hours beyond Mason Core and Major Requirements.
 MATH 104 Trigonometry and Transcendental Functions, MATH 105 Precalculus Mathematics, MATH 108 Introductory Calculus with Business Applications, and courses with an IT designation (and any associated cross-listed courses) cannot be counted toward this degree.
-Degree requirements for Volgenau School undergraduate programs may not include credits earned in military science.
+Degree requirements for College of Engineering and Computing undergraduate programs may not include credits earned in military science.
 At most 3 credits of 100-level RECR coursework may be taken to satisfy the degree requirements of those VSE programs that allow general electives.
 Whenever there is uncertainty, students must consult with a CS academic advisor.